kulbirsaini/docvc/source/index.rst

 .. _what-is-videocache:

 ===================
-What is Videocache?
+What is VideoCache?
 ===================

-Videocache_ is a Squid_ URL rewriter plugin written in Python_ for bandwidth optimization while browsing famous video portals like Youtube_, Dailymotion_, Metacafe_ etc. It helps you save bandwidth when a particular video is requested more than once from the same network/machine.
+VideoCache_ is a Squid_ URL rewriter plugin written in Python_ for bandwidth optimization while browsing famous video portals like Youtube_, Dailymotion_, Metacafe_ etc. It helps you save bandwidth when a particular video is requested more than once from the same network/machine.

 Squid can not cache the videos served dynamically.
-Videocache fits into squid to help it cache the videos as well.
+VideoCache fits into squid to help it cache the videos as well.
 The cached videos are stored on your proxy server's local storage or on a storage server in your network.
 These cached videos can be served to your clients at a very fast speed saving you significant upstream bandwidth.